tomconte/ece-azure-scripts/README.md

 ### Run Terraform

-Copy the image ID into the `storage_image_reference` resource configuration.
+Copy the image ID into the `image_id` variables in `veriables.tf`.
 It should look like this:

 ```
   storage_image_reference {
     id = "/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/ece-base-image/providers/Microsoft.Compute/images/ece-base-image"
   }
 ```

+You can also edit other variables, like the VM size and the data disk size (in GB).

 Then run Terraform: